A gathering for ritual and learning in European traditional spiritualities

 With this ticket you secure a place to pitch a tent on a lawn with bathroom and showers nearby.
 You must bring your own tent, sleeping bag, sleeping mat and towel.
 Food is included and will be served inside Wiston Lodge at mealtimes, and coffee, tea, and cookies will be available all day.

-Please read our terms and conditions at checkout before purchasing.
+Please read our terms and conditions at checkout before purchasing (after pressing “book” button below).

 Because we have priced them as low as possible, tickets are non-refundable.